ax-va/Pytest-Okken-2022/13--debugging-test-failures/13-3-2--debugging-with-pdb.md

 (The problem: `done_cards` is not returned.)

-9. Continue out to the calling test and check the return value:
+9. Continue out to the calling test and check the return value.

 ```unix
 (Pdb) step